andrewbeach/clj-shoeboxed-api/README.md

 All endpoints returning data do so in the form of Clojure collections; when an HTTP endpoint returns a JSON response, you can expect a keywordized Clojure hash map.

-Due to the power of Clojure collections, combined with Clojure's repl-driven development process, I will claim this is the easiest way available to explore the Shoeboxed API.
-The `examples/` directory contains real world demonstrations of this.

 Since this is a hobby project, I will keep version numbers below 1.0.0 for the time being.
 If this becomes a working clojar, I will bump the version over 1.0.0 and promise api stability.

 This is my first attempt at wrapping an http api in clojure, so please let me know if there are "best practices" that I'm not following here :-)